Baclofen: Medical uses

-It is sometimes used for the treatment of opioid withdrawal symptoms, and may be superior for this purpose to the more-commonly used clonidine.
+It is sometimes used off-label for the treatment of opioid withdrawal symptoms, and may be superior for this purpose to the more-commonly used clonidine.

 Baclofen is also used in the treatment of sleep-related painful erections.
+It increases slow-wave sleep.

 Adverse effects

 Adverse effects include drowsiness, dizziness, weakness, fatigue, headache, trouble sleeping, nausea and vomiting, poor concentration and recall (resembling dementia), urinary retention, or constipation.

+Misuse potential

+Baclofen can produce a feeling of well-being, relaxation, and mild euphoria.
+Baclofen, at standard dosing, does not appear to possess addictive properties, and has not been associated with any degree of drug craving.

-Withdrawal syndrome
+Withdrawal

-Discontinuation of baclofen can be associated with a withdrawal syndrome which resembles benzodiazepine withdrawal and alcohol withdrawal.
+Discontinuation of baclofen can be associated with a withdrawal syndrome which resembles barbiturate, benzodiazepine withdrawal and alcohol withdrawal.
 Withdrawal symptoms are more likely if baclofen is administered intrathecally or for long periods of time (more than a couple of months) and can occur from low or high doses.
 The severity of baclofen withdrawal depends on the rate at which it is discontinued.
 Thus to minimise withdrawal symptoms, the dose should be tapered down slowly when discontinuing baclofen therapy.
 Abrupt withdrawal is more likely to result in severe withdrawal symptoms.
 Acute withdrawal symptoms can be eased or completely reversed by re-initiating therapy with baclofen.

 Withdrawal symptoms may include auditory hallucinations, visual hallucinations, tactile hallucinations, delusions, confusion, agitation, delirium, disorientation, fluctuation of consciousness, insomnia, dizziness, nausea, inattention, memory impairments, perceptual disturbances, itching, anxiety, depersonalization, hypertonia, hyperthermia (higher than normal temperature without infection), formal thought disorder, psychosis, mania, mood disturbances, restlessness, and behavioral disturbances, tachycardia, seizures, tremors, autonomic dysfunction, hyperpyrexia (fever), extreme muscle rigidity resembling neuroleptic malignant syndrome and rebound spasticity.